victorlga/dow25-sharpe-montecarlo/README.md

 3. Click on the green button in the bottom-left corner and select "Reopen in Container"
 4. Once the container is built and running, open a terminal in VS Code
 5. Run the project using Cabal commands as described above

-## Configuration Options

-The following constants can be modified in the source code:

-- `csvFilePath`: Path to the CSV file containing historical stock prices
-- `daysPerYear`: Trading days in a year, used for annualization (default: 252)
-- `maxAllowedWeight`: Maximum allocation percentage for any single stock (default: 0.2 or 20%)
-- `numTrials`: Number of Monte Carlo simulations per portfolio combination (default: 1000)
-- `portfolioSize`: Number of stocks to include in each portfolio (default: 25)

 ## Input Data